 Folders function differently depending on your membership type:

-- For Pro, Business, and Premium members, folders are a private workspace for collaboration.
+- For Pro members and higher, folders are a private workspace for collaboration.
 Contributor team members added to a folder can upload, manage, replace, and embed videos within that specific folder.
 Uploader team members added to a specific folder can also upload content to the folder directly from their own account.

 - For Plus and Basic members, folders are not shareable, linkable, or visible to anyone but the account owner (if you’d like to create groupings of videos to share, you’ll want to make a showcase, group, or channel).